ronkrem/CGroups/README.md

    // Decelerate the motor to a stop. int (*Stop)(int decelRate);

 } MotorGroup;

 typedef const MotorGroup* MotorGroupPointer;

 extern const MotorGroup GMotor;</pre>

-Of course somewhere there must be an actual instance of this MotorGroup called GMotor.
-It is declared in the code file itself, typically after all the matching public functions have been declared so there is no need for forward declarations.
+The actual instance of this MotorGroup called GMotor is declared in the code file itself, typically after all the matching public functions have been declared so there is no need for forward declarations.
 I usually place it at the very end.
 For this example it would look like:

 <pre>const MotorGroup GMotor =
 {